 When breastfeeding

 Breastfeeding mums are feeding their babies as well as themselves so it’s no surprise that requirements for many nutrients increase at this time of life.
-The need for calcium when breastfeeding is much higher to support a baby’s growing and developing bones.
+The need for calcium when breastfeeding is considerably higher (almost 70%!) to support the baby’s rapidly growing and developing bones.

 Around the menopause